 Therefore, at the heart of our transformation in Jesus is the cross, an archetypal symbol of self-donation and self-emptying motivated by and for the sake of love.
 This process of inward formation points toward eudaimonia – the Greek term for wholeness or thriving.

 THE CONTOURS OF CHRISTIAN SPIRITUAL PRACTICE

 The forms and disciplines of spiritual practice are common across religious traditions – prayer, meditation, reflection, self-discipline, fasting, service to others, and rituals that involve the symbols and myths of the particular tradition.
-Below are some suggestions for an evidential Christian spiritual practice.
+Below are some suggestions for an evidential spiritual practice, a path Christian Humanism. .

 Mindfulness – cultivating awareness of our lives and striving to live fully, rooted in the present moment with awareness of our place within the lives of others, the world, and the larger ecosystem itself.
 Our tools here are meditation and various prayer forms.

 Meditation can take various approaches – following one’s breath, using a mantra, guided meditation, using texts and written prayers to cultivate our meditation time, chanting, bells, music – all these things can be aids to our meditation efforts.

 Meditation can be themed or themeless.
 Using both forms can have benefits.
 Meditating and reflecting on gratitude, joy, love, connectedness – or meditating to simply still the mind – such exercises provide multiple benefits and can serve as the foundation for spiritual practice.